thxmasj/cloud-war-maven-plugin/README.md

-# cloud-war-maven-plugin
+# Enhanced WAR Maven Plugin

-A Maven plug-in for creating Java WAR files ready for cloud infrastructure.
-Features are:
+A Maven plug-in for creating Java WAR files featuring a set of enhancements over standard WAR files:

-* Easy deployment: `java -jar myapp.war`
+* Easy deployment by using an embedded web container: `java -jar myapp.war`
-* Cluster-ready: HTTP session replication with auto-discovered cluster members.
+* Cluster-ready: HTTP session replication across a cluster of auto-discovered member nodes.
-* Modern TLS-support: Out-of-the-box secure HTTPS just by including a keystore.
+* Out-of-the-box secure HTTPS simply by including a JKS or PKCS#12 key store.
-* Convention over configuration for easy set-up.

-It works by replacing the standard maven-war-plugin in the build cycle and creates a WAR file with a bundled web container and a manifested main class that starts it.
-The WAR can then be executed like a normal executable JAR like this

-`java -jar my-executable-war.war`

-while it also can be deployed to a container like normal WAR files.

-Both Tomcat and Jetty are options for the bundled container.
+* Easy set-up by following the «convention over configuration» principle.

+Just include the plugin in pom.xml and it will replace the standard plugin in the packaging phase.
+Declaratively select the enhancement features you want in the plugin´s configuration.

 # Usage

-Replace the standard maven-war-plugin with this plugin in the POM.
-It supports the same settings as the maven-war-plugin, with additional properties shown below.
+Include this plugin in pom.xml.
+As it is an extension of the default plugin it also supports the standard settings in addition to the settings for the enhancement features.

 ```
 <plugin>